 Kadhimiya

-Urban plan and new institutional buildings for the Holy City of Kadhimiya, Iraq.
+Masterplan and Landmark Institutional Buildings for the Holy City of Kadhimiya, Iraq.

 2009